 Read This: John 2:23-25

 So much hangs on belief.
-From consequential decisions to daily choices, what we believe shapes our seventy years — and the people following in our wake.
+From substantive decisions to daily choices, what we believe shapes our seventy years — and the people following in our wake.

 The question is, what shapes our belief?
 Ideally, it’s rooted in careful study, reliable testimony, or first-hand experience.
 Yet, we’re relational and emotional creatures.
 Many of our beliefs sprout from impressions, assumptions, or traditions.